Starry160/Game_Programming/TESTING.md

 ## 13. Current Test Conclusion

 The main project has a complete manual test path covering menu, story, class selection, combat, rewards, portals, final boss, death, and victory.
 The most important submission test is the full regression playthrough from `MainMenu` to `Final Room`, because it verifies the complete game loop that the teacher will most likely review.
+On 2026-06-12, this full playthrough was manually completed once with each playable class: Knight, Mage, and Archer.

 The automated EditMode tests add a small safety net around cross-scene state, run statistics, and player stat persistence.
 Together, the manual and automated tests show both full-game validation and targeted code-level validation.